Plantations of Ireland: Laois and Offaly

 The second form set the trend for future English policy in Ireland.
 It was punitive/commercial in nature, as it provided for the plantation of English settlers on lands confiscated following the suppression of rebellions.
 The first such scheme was the Plantation of King's County (now Offaly) and Queen's County (now Laois) in 1556, naming them after the new Catholic monarchs Philip and Mary I respectively.
 The new county towns were named Philipstown (now Daingean) and Maryborough (now Portlaoise).
-An Act was passed "whereby the King and Queen's Majesties, and the Heires and Successors of the Queen, be entitled to the Counties of Leix, Slewmarge, Irry, Glinmaliry, and Offaily, and for making the same Countries Shire Grounds."
+An act, the Counties of Leix and Offaly Act 1556 (3 & 4 Phil. & Mar. c.
+2 (I)), was passed "whereby the King and Queen's Majesties, and the Heires and Successors of the Queen, be entitled to the Counties of Leix, Slewmarge, Irry, Glinmaliry, and Offaily, and for making the same Countries Shire Grounds.".
+The act was repealed in 1962.
 This plantation initiated the colonial settlement pattern for extending English control in hostile regions.
 The Leix-Offaly plantation also demonstrated to the Crown high cost of colonialism, leading them to encourage private financial participation in colonial ventures.

 The O'Moore and O'Connor clans, which occupied the area, had traditionally raided the English-ruled Pale around Dublin.
 The Lord Deputy of Ireland, the Earl of Sussex, ordered that they be dispossessed and replaced with an English settlement.
 However, the plantation was not a great success.
 The O'Moores and O'Connors retreated to the hills and bogs and fought a local insurgency against the settlement for much of the following 40 years.
 In 1578, the English finally subdued the displaced O'Moore clan by massacring most of their fine (or ruling families) at Mullaghmast in Laois, having invited them there for peace talks.
 Rory Oge O'More, the leader of rebellion in the area, was hunted down and killed later that year.
 The ongoing violence meant that the authorities had difficulty in attracting people to settle in their new plantation.
 Settlement ended up clustered around a series of military fortifications.